drkwng/redirect-chains/README.md

 `pip install requests-html`

-* Put your URLs into 'urls.txt' and start the program.
+* Put your URLs .txt file into the program directory
+* Start the program and enter the URLs filename.
-* The result will be in 'result.csv'.
+* The result will be in the "result.csv" file.
 * You can change the default in/out file names while creating a class instance.